ldos-project/Canopy/README.md

 2. Use `./scripts/plots/plot_thr_delay.py` for thr vs delay plots.

 # Other useful info
-1. `baseline_v4` is the baseline used for NSDI submission.
+1. `baseline_v4` is the baseline used for the submission.